– The quick intro

 But people call me “Bud”.
 Seriously.

-In my mid-20s, I had the good fortune to become a Chief Audit Executive.
+Back when I was in my mid-20s, I had the good fortune to become a Chief Audit Executive.

 I was the youngest, the least experienced, and certainly the least important member of a high-performing leadership team.
 It was a great opportunity to see how these leaders kept us all focused on the right things and moving in the right direction.
 They created an environment where all of us could contribute to the extent of our abilities.
 It was all so simple.
 And stress-free.